 The yard surrounding Ellis Nelson’s rural Muscoda studio is filled with a myriad of art pieces ranging from a large metal dinosaur to smaller pieces like the curve-winged metal bats that appear to be flying overhead.

-Nelson, a self-taught metal sculptor, began making things about 13 years ago.
+Nelson, a self-taught metal sculptor, began creating sculptures several years ago.
 The retired auto mechanic and machinist recalls that it all began on a Saturday in February.
 ‘I told my son that I wanted to make a dinosaur sign out of some sheet metal,’ he says.
 His son helped him haul the sheet metal into his work shop but discouraged him saying, ‘I wouldn’t do it.
 You don’t know anything.’

 As it turned out, Nelson knew exactly what he was doing.
 From the large piece of sheet metal, he made a pretty nice dinosaur fashioned after the old Sinclair oil sign from his station.